David-Zorin/BiteMe/README.md

 </p>

 ## Project Overview
-BiteMe is a client-server application developed as part of a degree project.
-It's designed to manage food orders from both private and business accounts for selected restaurants.
+BiteMe is a comprehensive client-server application developed as part of a degree project.
+It is designed to manage food orders from both private and business accounts for selected restaurants, with multiple user roles and features

 ## Technology Stack
 - **Frontend**: JavaFx